KinexDev/Meow/README.md

 # Meow
-Meow is a simple language (currently it isn't one) im making in C# as a side project written completely from scratch, i use a regex lexer and then generate an AST which i then walk through for execution.
+Meow is a simple language im making in C# as a side project written completely from scratch, i use a regex lexer and then generate an AST which i then walk through for execution.

 example script.